Walker17/LegalAddressToLatLong/README.md

 analysis.

 The script provided in this repo is the prototype version that I implement the ideas from the following resources.
 However, the accuracy of the result is not as good as desired.
-It might be caused the incorrectly implementing.
+It might be caused by the incorrectly implementing.

 Sources: